samuelgfeller/slim-example-project/readme.md

 Checkout this repository in your preferred IDE before proceeding.

 ### 2. Set up the database
-Rename the file `config/env.example.php` to `env.php` and fill in your database credentials.
+After opening the project in your IDE, rename the file `config/env.example.php` to `env.php` and fill in your database credentials.

 Then, create your database and update the `config/env.dev.php` file with the name of your database, like this: